pachyderm/docs/content/latest/deploy-manage/deploy/quickstart.md

 ---
 # metadata #
 title:  Quickstart
-description: Learn how to deploy the latest version of Pachyderm quickly with simplified instructions and pre-set Helm values.
+description: Learn how to deploy the latest version of MLDM quickly with simplified instructions and pre-set Helm values.
 date:
 # taxonomy #
 tags: